-One particularly successful area of application (also mentionned in 2.3) has been that of Business Rule Management Systems (BRMS).
+One particularly successful area of application has been that of Business Rule Management Systems (BRMS).
 The ILOG Company has shown how to efficiently build MDE bridges between a set of languages (DSLs), some of them close to the platform (like IRL), some of them closer to the customers needs (like PRR).
 Operational conversions between these languages have been built with ATL and TCS in quite an efficient way.